enazario11/DO_AGI_Mako_Shark_SDM/README.md

 This repository contains the code for our paper:

-> Nazario EC, Lezama-Ochoa N, Czapanskiy MF, Dewar HH, Preti A, Fredston AL, Pinsky ML, Pozo Buil M, Hazen EL (2025). _`Dissolved oxygen and metabolic parameters improve species distribution models for a marine predator_.
-Diveristy and Distributions (DOI link coming soon)
+> Nazario EC, Lezama-Ochoa N, Czapanskiy MF, Dewar HH, Preti A, Fredston AL, Pinsky ML, Pozo Buil M, Hazen EL (2025). _`Dissolved oxygen and metabolic parameters improve species distribution models for a marine predator_. insert journal here (DOI link coming soon)

 ### How to cite